huggingface/transformers/docs/source/en/model_doc/gpt2.md

 ## Using Flash Attention 2

-Flash Attention 2 is an faster, optimized version of the model.
+Flash Attention 2 is a faster, optimized version of the attention scores computation which relies on `cuda` kernels.

 ### Installation